malramsay64/phd-thesis/05_Crystal_Melting/methods.md

 This is done to make the resulting analysis simpler and more consistent across the different crystal structures.

-- NPT simulation
-    - x, y axes expand individually
-- Box of particles in the center third of the simulation cell are not integrated
-    - temperature for these not included in calculation
-- start at the higher temperature
-    - randomly initialise velocities and angular velocities
-- run until the crystal melts
-- Positions of all particles are increased
-    - distance between particles in the static region increases with the rest of the simulation cell

-Simulations of type liquid or interface will be forced into an orthorhombic shape by setting the new orthorhombic box shape and moving particles through the new periodic boundary conditions.
-In the image below, the initial configuration is the tilted box, with the vertical bars being the simulation box.
-Particles outside the new box are wrapped into the missing regions on the opposite side.

 The conversion to the orthorhombic shape is done by moving the shifted regions